Photo: courtesy the artist

 Davidoff combines traditional crafts with a modern perspective, exploring themes of grief, time, and eco-centric spirituality.
 Her multidisciplinary practice spans traditional mediums, painting on glass and ceramics, and cast concrete, existing at the intersection of visual arts, craft, and design.

 In 2020, Davidoff created 37 original illustrations to visually explain and complement Hilma af Klint’s esoteric botanical notebooks, featured in a group exhibition at Lightforms Art Center in Hudson, NY.
-In 2024, she and her husband, Carlos Carrillo, were selected as an artist duo to participate in the TX Biennial in Houston, TX.
+In 2024, she and her husband, Carlos Carrillo, were selected as an artist duo to participate in the 2025 TX Biennial in Houston, TX.
+In 2025, her work was selected by Abraham Thomas, the Daniel Brodsky Curator of Modern Architecture, Design, and Decorative Arts at the Metropolitan Museum of Art, for inclusion in a juried exhibition, recognizing her among a field of over 350 applicants at the Houston Center of Contemporary Craft.
+She was also recently selected for an upcoming 2026 exhibition at the UMLAUF Sculpture Garden + Museum in Austin, for a collaborative suspended installation with Carlos Carrillo.

 Davidoff lives with her family in Austin, Texas, and splits her studio time between Texas and Connecticut.